 The Samsung Galaxy S5 release date was way back in April 2014 in the US and UK.
 Its price has dropped considerably since then, and you can now buy it for around £320 in the UK, while the US Galaxy S5 price is as low as $400 with some online retailers.
 We think that's a great deal for what is still a powerful phone.

 Samsung Galaxy S5 design and build quality

 The Galaxy S5 copped a lot of flak at launch for being the 'band-aid' Samsung and some of this criticism is deserved.
-The device itself is not much of a departure from the same design recipe that Samsung had been using for years until it got a refresh with the Samsung Galaxy S6.
+The device itself is not much of a departure from the design recipe that Samsung had been using for years, until it got a refresh with the Samsung Galaxy S6.

 Samsung stuck with plastic on the S5, but the benefit is that the IP67-rated water-resistant and dustproof rear panel is removable, providing access to a microSD card slot and replaceable battery.
 There's also a heart rate monitor embedded alongside the LED flash, an IR blaster and LED notification.

 It's amazing how quickly design philosophy changes in the smartphone world.
-A year ago, the Galaxy S5 was an OK - if not exactly spectacular - phone in the looks department, but in 2015 it'd be unacceptable to have a plastic chassis on your flagship.
-Many will be swayed by the removable back cover rather than the looks though, where the S5 holds an advantage over its successor.
+A year ago, the Galaxy S5 was an OK – if not exactly spectacular – phone in the looks department, but in 2015 it'd be unacceptable to have such a plastic chassis on your flagship.
+Many will be swayed by the removable back cover rather than the looks though, which is where the S5 holds an advantage over its successor.

 Samsung Galaxy S5 display